Dissertation

 Other Research

-In work related to this project, though not part of the dissertation proper, I hope to eventually explore the ethical & political dimensions of meaning, such as the possibility of meaning-based harms (harms aimed directly at what is meaningful in our lives, as well as our capacity to live meaningfully); connections with the Rawlsian tradition regarding resources such as time and their role of enabling meaningful living; the politics of equal opportunity as it relates to having opportunities to live meaningfully; and questions about technology, social media, content creators and their role in promoting or undermining meaningful living, especially as it relates to life under neoliberal, financial capitalism.
+In work related to this project, though not part of the dissertation proper, I hope to eventually explore the ethical & political dimensions of meaning, such as the possibility of meaning-based harms (harms aimed directly at what is meaningful in our lives, as well as our capacity to live meaningfully); connections with the Rawlsian tradition regarding resources such as time and their role in enabling meaningful living; the politics of equal opportunity as it relates to having opportunities to live (and work) meaningfully; and questions about technology, social media, content creators and their role in promoting or undermining meaningful living, especially as it relates to life in a world dominated by neoliberal capitalism.